exercism/DEPRECATED.x-api/README.md

 ## Contributing

-Please see the CONTRIBUTING.md file in the root of this repository.
+Please see the [CONTRIBUTING](CONTRIBUTING.md) guidelines in the root of this repository.

 ## License